-Fig. 3.
-Amplitude of oscillations if A=1, $\omega=1$, $\gamma=0.01$, and eigenfrequency fluctuations with power spectrum 1/f.
-The height of the peak for each curve is the effective Q-factor be imagined as a stressed membrane with reflecting boundaries in the northern and southern ionosphere, which can be resonantly excited by magnetosheath turbulence [Nenovski et al., 2007].
-The MHD modeling to study the magnetospheric response to impulsive solar wind dynamic pressure increases has showed that waves with the 1.8 mHz frequency are excited whose global properties cannot be explained by other known ULF wave modes [Hartinger et al., 2015].
+Figure 3.
+Amplitude of oscillations if A=1, $\omega=1$ , $\gamma=0.01$ , and eigenfrequency fluctuations with power spectrum 1/f.
+The height of the peak for each curve is the effective Q-factor properties cannot be explained by other known ULF wave modes [Hartinger et al., 2015].
 These simulation results indicate that surface modes can be sustained in realistic magnetic field geometries with nonzero flow shear and finite current layer thickness at the magnetopause.
 Thus, magnetopause surface eigenmodes are a potential source of magnetospheric dayside ULF waves with frequencies less than 2 mHz.
 The energy of discrete spectrum mode (such as surface mode) is irreversibly converted into the energy of Alfvén continuum, so the surface mode can exist for a limited time.
 Therefore, only short-lived transient Pc6 oscillations can be associated with possible magnetopause modes, whereas longlasting quasi-periodic oscillations in the Pc5-6 band are probably related to the resonant response of magnetospheric shells at lower latitudes.

-Fig. 4.
-Maximum height (the Q-factor) of the resonant peak if A=1, $\omega=1$, $\gamma=0.01$, and eigenfrequency fluctuations with power spectrum $f^{-\alpha}$ for various δ and spectral slope α
+Figure 4.
+Maximum height (the Q-factor) of the resonant peak if A=1, $\omega=1$ , $\gamma=0.01$ , and eigenfrequency fluctuations with power spectrum $f^{\alpha}$ for various $\delta$ and spectral slope $\alpha$

-Fig. 5.
-The frequency dependence of the maximum height (Q factor) of the resonant peak for expanded selection of δ values
+Figure 5.
+The frequency dependence of the maximum height (Q factor) of the resonant peak for expanded selection of $\delta$ values

 The surface mode on the dawn and dusk flanks of the magnetopause can be excited by the KH instability of the magnetosheath plasma flow around the magnetosphere.
 However, this mechanism is hardly operative in the near-noon sector, where the velocity of the plasma flow is low.
-A driver of magnetopause surface modes can be quasi-periodic fluctuations of the solar wind dynamic pressure, similar to a direct solar wind driving found for $\sim 1/3$ of Pc5 events [Viall et al., 2009].
+A driver of magnetopause surface modes can be quasi-periodic fluctuations of the solar wind dynamic pressure, similar to a direct solar wind driving found for ~1/3 of Pc5 events [Viall et al., 2009].
 Another possible driver can be fluctuations of the field-aligned current system at the boundary layer [Menk et al., 1992].

 Typically, magnetospheric field line oscillations have been modeled in plasma with regular parameters.
-However, in a realistic plasma medium the eigenfrequency of the field line resonator Ω should experience inherited fluctuations because of stochastic variations in the geomagnetic field magnitude, field line length, and plasma density.
+However, in a realistic plasma medium the eigenfrequency of the field line resonator $\Omega$ should experience inherited fluctuations because of stochastic variations in the geomagnetic field magnitude, field line length, and plasma density.
 We have considered the effect of the background homogeneous fluctuations on driven field line standing oscillations.
 In general, our estimates indicate the necessity to seriously consider the possible effective damping of ULF waves due to background magnetospheric turbulence.
 The effect considered here may help to explain a lack of narrowband ULF waves during magnetically disturbed periods, when the magnetospheric turbulence level is substantially elevated.